sdut-datadesk/neighborhood-crime-2019-2020/README.md

 The Union-Tribune used this field to calculate all crime totals in the analysis.

-The Union-Tribune filtered the database to include only violent crimes — robberies, rapes, attempted rapes, murders and aggravated assaults — that listed San Diego police as the responding agency.
+The Union-Tribune filtered the database to include only violent crimes — robberies, strong arm robberies, rapes, attempted rapes, murders and aggravated assaults — that listed San Diego police as the responding agency.
 Crimes that were reported between 2019 and 2020 but occurred outside of that time frame were not included in the analysis.
 Crimes that were reported to local agencies but occurred outside the city of San Diego were also removed.

 The Union-Tribune also chose to filter the database to a selection of non-violent, lower-level crimes, to compare the pre-pandemic year of 2019 to the largely pandemic year of 2020.